MatiasCeb/htmx-go/README.md

 A modern web application for managing contacts built with Go and HTMX, featuring a clean, minimalist design inspired by Apple's interface philosophy.

+## Live Demo

+The application is live and accessible at: [https://htmx-go.erp.homme.ar/](https://htmx-go.erp.homme.ar/)

 ## Features

 - **Contact Management**: Add, view, and delete contacts with real-time updates